 Flash drives (a.k.a.
 USB, thumb, jump drive, removable disk, or memory stick) plug into any available USB (Universal Serial Bus) port on the computer.
-They range in size from 16 to 512 Gb (16Gb costs \$15 or less.
-512Gb costs about \$400).
+They range in size from 64 to 512 Gb (64Gb costs \$15 or less.
+512Gb costs about \$40).

-Flash drives are the best way to store anything you would normally save on the computer: text documents, music, pictures, or videos/movies.
+Flash drives are a great way to back up anything you would normally save on the computer: text documents, music, pictures, or videos/movies.
 They will store as much data as they have space for and are easily used - just plug them into a USB port on any computer.
 When they are plugged in, there is electricity that runs through the port to power the circuitry inside the drive.
 They are fairly tough, as well, meaning you can store them virtually anywhere and your data is safe.